HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/nustar/data-analysis-nustar.md

 # Find where the data is stored
 links = Heasarc.locate_data(selected_obs)

-# Download the data; Select the correct call based on where you are you are running the notebook,
+# Download the data, selecting the correct value of the argument based on where
+#  you are running the notebook
 os.chdir(work_dir)
 if not os.path.exists(obsid):
     # Heasarc.download_data(links)
-    Heasarc.download_data(links, host='aws')
+    Heasarc.download_data(links, host="aws")
     # Heasarc.download_data(links, host='sciserver')
 ```